georgringer/news/Documentation/AdministratorManual/BestPractice/Seo/Index.rst

 - If you are using the feature to define the detail page through the field *Single-view page for news from this category* of a **sys_category** you need to use a custom provider.
+- If you are need urls containing day, month or year information
 - Setting `excludedTypes` to exclude certain news types from the sitemap

 To enable the category detail page handling, checkout the setting `useCategorySinglePid = 1` in the following full example: